baykovr/baykovr.github.io/_posts/2024-01-18-terraform-in-nix.md

 # Terraform in Nix
 ---
-Presented here is a technique for managing terraform environments via [nix](https://nixos.org/).
+Here is a technique for managing terraform environments via [nix](https://nixos.org/).

 This approach provides a guaranteed terraform and provider dependency version match which may be used as reproducible and convenient development environment.